-- 291.141 Management of an entity performs many activities in managing the entity in the best interests of stakeholders of the entity.
+- 291.143 Management of an entity performs many activities in managing the entity in the best interests of stakeholders of the entity.
 It is not possible to specify every activity that is a management responsibility.
-However, management responsibilities involve controlling, leading and directing an entity, including making significant decisions regarding the acquisitior, deployment and control of human, financial, technological, physical and intangible resources. - 291.142 Determining wWhether an activity is a management responsibility depends on the circumstances and requires the exercise of judgement.
-Examples of activities that would generally-be considered a management responsibility include: - Setting policies and strategic direction; - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the entity's employees' work for the entity; - Authorising transactions; - Control or management of bank accounts or investments. - Deciding which recommendations of the Firm or other third parties to implement; an - Reporting to Those Charged with Governance on behalf of management. - Taking responsibility for designing, implementing, monitoring or and maintaining internal controls. - 291.143 Activities that are routine and administrative, or involve matters that are insignificant generally are deemed not to be a management responsibility.
-For example, executing a insignificant transaction that has been authorised by management or monitoring the date for filing statutory returns and advising an Assurance Client of those dates is deemed not to be a management responsibility.
-Further, providing advice and recommendations to assis management in discharging its responsibilities is not assuming a management responsibility. - 291.1434 Assuming a management responsibility for an Assurance Client may create threats to Independence.
+However, management responsibilities involve leading and directing an entity, including making significant decisions regarding the acquisition, deployment and control of human, financial, physical and intangible resources. - 291.144 Whether an activity is a management responsibility depends on the circumstances and requires the exercise of judgment.
+Examples of activities that would generally be considered a management responsibility include: - Setting policies and strategic direction; - Directing and taking responsibility for the actions of the entity's employees; - Authorising transactions; - Deciding which recommendations of the Firm or other third parties to implement; and - Taking responsibility for designing, implementing and maintaining internal control. - 291.145 Activities that are routine and administrative, or involve matters that are insignificant, generally are deemed not to be a management responsibility.
+For example, executing an insignificant transaction that has been authorised by management or monitoring the dates for filing statutory returns and advising an Assurance Client of those dates is deemed not to be a management responsibility.
+Further, providing advice and recommendations to assist management in discharging its responsibilities is not assuming a management responsibility. - 291.146 Assuming a management responsibility for an Assurance Client may create threats to Independence.
 If a Firm were to assume a management responsibility as part of the assurance service, the threats created would be so significant that no safeguards could reduce the threats to an Acceptable Level.
-Accordingly, iin providing assurance services to an Assurance Client, a Firm shall not assume a management responsibility as part of the assurance service.
-If the Firm were to assume a management responsibility as part of the assurance service.
-If the Firm were to assume a management responsibility as part of the assurance service, the threats created would be so significant that no safeguards could reduce the threats to an Acceptable Level.
-If the Firm assumes a management responsibility as part of the assurance service, the threats created would be so significant that no safeguards could reduce the threats to an Acceptable Level.
-If the Firm assumes a management responsibility as part of any other services provided to the Assurance Client, it-the Firm shall ensure that the responsibility is not related to the subject matter and or subject matter information of thean Assurance Engagement provided by the Firm. - 291.1445 To avoid the risk of assuming a management responsibility related to the subject matter of subject matter information of the Assurance Engagement When providing services that an related to the subject matter or subject matter information of an Assurance Engagement provided by the Sirm, the Firm shall be satisfied that a member of client management is responsible for making the significant makes all judgements and decisions relating to the subject matter or subject matter information of the Assurance Engagement that are the proper-responsibility of management.
-This includes ensuring that the client's management:
+Accordingly, in providing assurance services to an Assurance Client, a Firm shall not assume a management responsibility as part of the assurance service.
+If the Firm assumes a management responsibility as part of any other services provided to the Assurance Client, it shall ensure that the responsibility is not related to the subject matter and subject matter information of an Assurance Engagement provided by the Firm. - 291.147 To avoid the risk of assuming a management responsibility related to the subject matter or subject matter information of the Assurance Engagement, the Firm shall be satisfied that a member of management is responsible for making the significant judgments and decisions that are the proper responsibility of management, evaluating the results of the service and accepting responsibility for the actions to be taken arising from the results of the service.
+This reduces the risk of the Firm inadvertently making any significant judgments or decisions on behalf of management.
+This risk is further reduced when the Firm gives the client the opportunity to make judgments and decisions based on an objective and transparent analysis and presentation of the issues.